Rollin' 60s Crips' Big U Turns Himself In, Denies Committing Crimes

 Rollin' 60s Crips Big U Surrenders in Rico Case ...
 Says Indictment Based on Internet Gossip

-Eugene Henley Jr., AKA Big U, one of the founders of the Rollin' 60s Crips' just posted a video saying he's on his way to turn himself into the authorities after being charged in a federal RICO indictment.
+Eugene Henley Jr., AKA Big U, a high-ranking member of the Rollin' 60s Crips' just posted a video saying he's on his way to turn himself into the authorities after being charged in a federal RICO indictment.

 Big U posted on Instagram late Wednesday riding in a van with his family.
 He says he's on his way to turn himself in to deal with the indictment which he calls "bull crap."